-He has also written two series for television, and four screenplays for feature films, and has produced and directed movies in his native Afrikaans.
+He has written several series for television, and six screenplays for feature films.
+Deon has also produced and directed movies in his native Afrikaans.

 Accolades for his books include Le Grand Prix de Littérature Policière (2003) and Le prix Mystère de la critique (2004) from France, the Deutsche Krimi Preis (2006, 2009), the Swedish Martin Beck Award (2010, 2021), the ATKV Prose Prize (2000, 2003, and 2004), the ATKV Suspense Fiction Prize (2008, 2009, 2011, 2014, 2019), the M-Net Award for Most Filmic Novel (2009, 2012), and the Barry Award for Best Thriller in the USA (2010).

 Deon was born in Paarl in 1958 and matriculated in Klerksdorp in 1976.
 He studied at the Universities of Northwest, Free State and Stellenbosch, and holds a Masters’ Degree in Creative Writing.
 He was knighted by France in 2021 as Chevalier des Arts et des Lettres.

-He lives in Stellenbosch with his wife Marianne, and is passionate about South Africa, Mozart, mountain biking, cooking, photography, and Free State Cheetahs and Springbok rugby.
+He lives in Stellenbosch with his wife Marianne, and is passionate about South Africa, Mozart, mountain biking, cooking, photography, golf, and Free State Cheetahs and Springbok rugby.

 I mostly follow the dictum "conflict is the mother of suspense", so I'll be looking at as many sources of conflict for the protagonists as possible within the parameters of verisimilitude.
 The cold case was the basis of the book; the sniper developed as a way to ratchet up the tension, and the pressure on Griessel.
 And as a novelist I am fascinated with the deadline, with the role of time as a mechanism to increase the tension.